 My customer is ready to buy but needs financing

 There’s no need to wait for your customer to arrange financing when you can offer flexible repayment terms through our Foreign Buyer Financing solution.
-We take on the risk of non-payment—and because the funds are paid directly to you, you reap the benefits of a cash sale.
+We take on the risk of non-payment in the form of guarantees, direct loans or co-lending, and because the funds are paid directly to you, you reap the benefits of a cash sale.

 I posted a letter of guarantee and now it’s tying up my working capital